0x779/TSTips/README.md

 ### Set Blend Mode for multiple materials
 A quick an easy method of chaning the Blend Mode for materials.
-Note that this works for meshes/objects with one material per (other materials will not change).
+Change `OPAQUE` for anything else, such as `ALPHA_BLEND` or `ALPHA_HASHED`.

 ![enter image description here](https://i.imgur.com/IitCVHo.gif)